magento/knowledge-base/src/troubleshooting/general/mbi-troubleshooting-missing-segment-data.md

 ---
-title: MBI: troubleshooting missing Segment data
+title: "MBI: troubleshooting missing Segment data"
-labels: Magento Business Intelligence,missing Segment data,troubleshooting
+labels: "Magento Business Intelligence,missing Segment data,troubleshooting"
 ---

 This article provides a potential solution for missing data from your Segment integration.
 The cause of missing data might be the **selective integration snippets** on your website.